Abel-24pal/ilovebandits/docs/source/examples_cban.rst

         rng_seed=RANDOM_SEED,
     )

-For the base_estimator, you can use any regressor or classifier from scikit-learn or any other library that follows the scikit-learn interface.
+For the ``base_estimator``, you can use any regressor or classifier from scikit-learn or any other library that follows the scikit-learn interface.
 In the example below, we use a `RandomForestRegressor`_ from scikit-learn.
 However, you can use any other state-of-the-art ML models such as `XGBoost`_ or `LightGBM`_ with the corresponding scikit-learn wrapper.

 .. _XGBoost: https://xgboost.readthedocs.io/en/latest/
 .. _LightGBM: https://lightgbm.readthedocs.io/en/latest/

-The epsilon parameter controls the exploration-exploitation trade-off for the :class:`ilovebandits.mab.agents.EpsGreedyConAgent`.
+The ``epsilon`` parameter controls the exploration-exploitation trade-off for the :class:`ilovebandits.mab.agents.EpsGreedyConAgent`.
 A value of 0.1 means that the agent will explore 10% of the time and exploit 90% of the time.
-The one_model_per_arm parameter indicates whether to use a disjoint model for each arm or a hybrid model for all arms.
+The ``one_model_per_arm`` parameter indicates whether to use a disjoint model for each arm or a hybrid model for all arms.
 Usually, disjoint models should be used, but as stated in research references such as `Tree Ensembles for Contextual Bandits`_, hybrid models make sense and can be useful when the base model is based on decision trees.
 For instance, `RandomForestRegressor`_.